File Prep Guide: General tips for preparing your artwork for printing

 To obtain the best results when creating duotones, use Photoshop rather than colorizing the image in InDesign or Quark XPress.

 Unless previously discussed with you by our graphics department, please allow us to paginate your files before printing.
+This includes placing an item multiple up on a page and laying out a book in printer spreads not reader spreads.

 If using layers, please name layers clearly - not Layer 1, Layer 2, etc. This assists us when troubleshooting files.